 Turtle tours – Nevis

 For more than 10 years, Nevis’ Lemmy Pemberton has been working to save the nesting sea turtle population on Nevis.
-Thanks in part to the Sea Turtle Conservancy and the Four Seasons Resort, his efforts have begun to pay off.
-Every week, you can join Lemmy and his band of turtle-conservationists for a night time “turtle walk” on Pinney’s beach.
+Thanks in part to the Sea Turtle Conservancy and the Four Seasons Resort(home to some of our finest villas in Nevis), his efforts have begun to pay off.
+Every week, you can join Lemmy and his band of turtle-conservationists for night time “turtle walk” on Pinney’s beach.
 You may just meet a nesting leatherback turtle!!

 Local fish fry and live music – Turks and Caicos